kaycix/northcoastcnpsnursery/_pages/volunteer.md

 <h5>When is the nursery open for volunteering?</h5>
 <p>
-We are open every Wednesday, Friday and Sunday from 10a - 1p.
+We are open consistently on Wednesday, Friday and Sunday from 10a - 1p and sometimes at other times for special events.
 Please check our <a href="https://www.facebook.com/northcoastcnpsnursery">Facebook page</a> for any updates.
 </p>

 <h5>Do I need to sign up to volunteer for nursery or garden days?</h5>
-<p> Please email to let us know if you'll be coming and it's your first time.
-Afterwards you can drop in whenever without RSVPing.
+<p> Please RSVP via email if it's your first time.
+Afterwards you can drop in whenever!
 </p>

 <h5>